Drink Tea Instead of Alcohol to Wind Down in a Healthy Way

-Many people choose alcohol for their evening drink because it gives you an immediate sense of pleasure.
-This is because alcohol releases a burst of dopamine (the feel good hormone) in your brain.
-This hormonal rush tricks your brain into thinking the alcohol makes you feel better.
-You momentarily feel energized and happy, but at the same time alcohol also increases feelings of depression.
-Overtime the dopamine affect lessens, but the desire for that moment of release and feeling-good drives people to make drinking a habitual choice, even if they aren’t getting the same buzz they might be expecting.
+Many people choose alcohol for their evening drink because it gives them an immediate sense of pleasure.
+This is because alcohol releases a burst of dopamine (the feel-good hormone) in your brain.
+This hormonal rush tricks your brain into thinking that alcohol makes you feel better.
+You momentarily feel energized and happy, but at the same time, alcohol also increases feelings of depression.
+Overtime, the dopamine effect lessens, but the desire for that moment of release and feeling good drives people to make drinking a habitual choice, even if they aren’t getting the same buzz they might be expecting.
 After the release of dopamine the depressant qualities of alcohol kick in.
-It slows down thinking, speech and movement, impairs judgement, increases aggression, and has negative impacts on sleep quality.
+It slows down thinking, speech, and movement, impairs judgment, increases aggression, and has negative impacts on sleep quality.

 Drinking Tea as an Evening Meditation